collective/collective.recipe.vscode/README.rst

 Introduction
 ============

-``collective.recipe.vscode`` is the buildout recipe for `Visual Studio Code`_ lover who wants python IDE like features while developing python `Buildout`_ based project.
-This tool will help them to create per project basis vscode settings with appropriate paths location assignment.
-Currently ``collective.recipe.vscode`` comes with supporting autocompletation.
+``collective.recipe.vscode`` is the buildout recipe for `Visual Studio Code`_ lover who wants python `autocomplete and intelliSense`_ features while developing python `Buildout`_ based project, normally buildout eggs are not available in python path even if you provide virtualenv python path.
+This tool will help not only adding eggs path as ``python extraPath`` but also you can manage per project basis vscode settings for linter, autoformatting.

 A general question may arise that why we will use this tool, whether we can create `Visual Studio Code`_ project settings easily (we have better knowledge over `Visual Studio Code`_ configuration)?
-Well i completely agree with you, but if you want to get benefited from `Anaconda`_ or `Jedi`_'s python autocompletion feature (basically I am lover of autocompletion), you have to add all eggs links for `Anaconda`_ or `Jedi`_'s paths settings and it is hard to manage eggs links manually if the size of project is big (think about any `Plone`_ powered project), beside `Sublimelinter-Pylint`_ also need list of paths to be added to sys.path  to find modules.
+Well i completely agree with you, but if you want to get benefited from  `Visual Studio Code`_ autocompletion feature (basically I am lover of autocompletion), you have to add all eggs links and it is hard to manage eggs links manually if the size of project is big (think about any `Plone`_ powered project), beside it is good practice allways use project specific linter path.
+For example my global ``flake8`` linter doesn't work for my python3 project!

 Installation
 ============

 Install ``collective.recipe.vscode`` is simple enough, just need to create a section for ``vscode`` to your buildout.
-Before using ``collective.recipe.vscode`` make sure  `Jedi`_, `Sublimelinter`_, `Sublimelinter-Flake8`_ and/or `Sublimelinter-Pylint`_ plugins are already installed at your `Visual Studio Code`_.
-You could follow full [`instruction here
-<https://nazrulworld.wordpress.com/2017/05/06/make-sublime-text-as-the-best-ide-for-full-stack-python-development>`_] if not your `Visual Studio Code`_ setup yet.
-Flake8 linter need `flake8 executable <https://pypi.python.org/pypi/flake8>`_ available globally (unless you are going to use local flake8), also it is recommended you install some awsome flake8 plugins (flake8-isort, flake8-coding, pep8-naming, flake8-blind-except, flake8-quotes and more could find in pypi)
+Before using ``collective.recipe.vscode``, if you are going to use linter feature, make those are added in eggs section or globally installed.

     Example Buildout::